A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Numerical Results

 \subsection{Performance Evaluation of the $\alpha$ and $\gamma$ Optimizations}

 Both $\alpha$ and $\gamma$ selection methods are sub-optimal procedures due to their simplifying considerations.
 Thus, this subsection provides numerical results regarding the accuracy of the proposed methods to select the $(\alpha,\gamma)$ pair.
 Figure \ref{fig:alphagammatable_tb300ms} presents the theoretical and optimal $(\alpha,\gamma)$ pairs for a set of channel parameters.
+Throughout the subsection, the theoretical curves correspond to calculating both $\alpha$ and $\gamma$ using methods described in Section \ref{sec:alphagamma}, whereas the curves using true optimal values use ($\alpha$,$\gamma$) pairs are calculated using exhaustive search (ES).

 Overall, the results of Figure \ref{fig:alphagammatable_tb300ms} suggest that the results of our optimizations follow the trends of the true $(\alpha,\gamma)$ pairs.
 That being said, the effect of the slight discrepancies need to be addressed to assess the sensitivity of the error performance with respect to $\alpha$ and $\gamma$.
 In order to evaluate the error performance achieved by the optimization approaches presented in Subsections \ref{subsec:alpha} and \ref{subsec:gamma}, two sets of results are presented.
 Firstly, Figure \ref{fig:M_theosim_tb300} is presented to evaluate the performance with respect to $M$, using the $(\alpha,\gamma)$ pairs obtained for Figure \ref{fig:alphagammatable_tb300ms}.
 In addition, Figure \ref{fig:tb_theosim_M50} is presented to evaluate the effect of $t_b$ on the performance.